How does WeChat's development platform encourage innovation?

 Q: What is a development platform?

-A: A development platform is a set of tools, resources, and APIs provided to developers to create applications and services for a specific platform or ecosystem.
+A: A development platform is a set of tools, resources, and APIs provided to developers to create applications and services.

 Q: What are mini-programs?

-A: Mini-programs, also known as “WeChat apps,” are lightweight applications that can be accessed directly within the WeChat app without the need for separate downloads.
+A: Mini-programs are lightweight applications that can be accessed within a larger app, eliminating the need for separate downloads.